 Daisy Ko, OTR/L received her Masters of Arts degree from the University of Southern California.
 As an occupational therapist, Daisy has continued to pursue her love working with children from infancy to school-aged children with various disabilities and delays including autism, cerebral palsy, Down syndrome, hand-writing delays and behavioral concerns.
 She continues to work towards her goals in specializing in feeding/swallowing techniques and sensory integration throughout her career.
 In her free time, Daisy enjoys learning about people, their culture, and their experiences.
 She also enjoys taking road trips and spending time with friends in the sun.

-Christine "Christy" Olson, OTR/L received her Bachelor's degree in Occupational Therapy from the University of Southern California.
-She has solely been working in the field of pediatrics where she has treated children from birth to 21 years with diagnosis such as autism (ASD), cerebral palsy, Down syndrome, drug exposure, prematurity, feeding difficulties, developmental delays, Spina Bifida, congenital amputations, neurological disorders, and muscular dystrophy.
-To further her knowledge in the field, she has taken advanced courses in feeding and oral motor disorders, NDT practice and handling, sensory integration, and Kinesio-Taping.
+Christine "Christy" Olson, ORT/L, received her Bachelor’s degree in Occupational Therapy from the University of Southern California.
+She has solely been working in the field of pediatrics where she has treated children from birth to 21 years with diagnosis such as autism (ASD), cerebral palsy, Down syndrome, drug exposure, prematurity, feeding difficulties, developmental delays, Spina Bifida, congenital amputations, neurological disorders, muscular dystrophy, as well as other diagnosis.
+To further her knowledge in the field she has taken advanced courses in feeding and oral motor disorders, NDT practice and handling, sensory integration, and Kinesio-taping.
+She also has been certified in Dynamic Integration of NMES and Exercise for Swallowing (DINES) as well as VitalStim Therapy.
 Christy is working towards her goal of becoming specialized in feeding as well as NDT certified.
 In her free time, Christy enjoys spending time with her family and friends enjoying the Southern California weather.

 Our pediatric speech language pathologists serve children and their families to address typical and atypical communication and feeding skills.
 Common treatment techniques may include oral motor strengthening and range of motion exercises, reciprocal interaction through modeling and play, training on the use of audio-visual aids, the use of assistive technology, and strategies to facilitate functional communication.